 Rütli Meadow National Day events

 A representative celebration is staged at the Rütli Meadow in the canton of Uri above Lake Lucerne.
-It takes place in the same location where the legendary pledge of alliance was pronounced.
+It takes place in the same location as the legendary pledge of alliance.
 Visit the Rutli Commission website for the 1 August celebrations (French/German only), and see the program of events.

 Bundesfeier in Zurich: Swiss culture on display

 Zurich observes Bundesfeier on 1 August from 10.30am with a procession from Werdmühleplatz via Bahnhofstrasse to Bürkliplatz.
-The procession gives visitors a chance to experience colourful Swiss customs, and is later followed by a public folk festival held at the pavilion in the town house complex from 12.30pm.
-Speeches are held in the town house complex near Bürkliplatz from 11pm.
+The procession gives visitors a chance to experience colorful Swiss customs.
+Later, there is a public folk festival at the pavilion in the town house complex from 12.30pm.
+Speeches occur in the town house complex near Bürkliplatz from 11pm.
 For more information visit the Zurich tourism website.

 Geneva’s party in the park

-Geneva’s festivities kick off in Bastions Park, where from 3pm onwards you can find a diversified programme of games, sports activities, workshops and local food trucks.
+Geneva’s festivities kick off in Bastions Park, where from 3pm onwards you can find a diversified program of games, sports activities, workshops and local food trucks.
 Official procedures begin at 5pm with speeches and the reading of the Federal Charter of 1291.
-From 6pm to midnight the city switches to evening activites with a paper lantern parade, fireworks, performances, dance shows and DJ beats; a bonfire and alphorn performances are held around 9pm.
-See the full programme.
+From 6pm to midnight the city switches to evening activites with a paper lantern parade, fireworks, performances, dance shows, and DJ beats; a bonfire and alphorn performances start around 9pm.
+See even more in the full program.

-These celebrations are followed by Geneva’s summer lake festival, which runs the first two weeks of August; those in the city after 1 August can find a city programme of free open-air concerts, a funfair, markets, food stalls and fireworks, alongside fun activities such as parades, races, beach rugby matches or a Miss Geneva content, as seen in past years.
+These celebrations preclude Geneva’s summer lake festival, which runs the first two weeks of August; those in the city after 1 August can find a city program of free open-air concerts, a funfair, markets, food stalls and fireworks, alongside fun activities such as parades, races, beach rugby matches or a Miss Geneva contest.